PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--remoteStatusPageEnabled` (boolean): Enables / disables access to the device status page (<a target='_blank'>http://[device's LAN IP])</a>.
 Optional.
 Can only be set if localStatusPageEnabled is set to true
 - `--localStatusPage` (object): A hash of Local Status page(s)' authentication options applied to the Network.
 - `--securePort` (object): A hash of SecureConnect options applied to the Network.
+- `--namedVlans` (object): A hash of Named VLANs options applied to the Network.

 ##### Example: